 A new study published in the Journal of General Internal Medicine has found that opioid prescriptions have dropped in veterans, after a peak in 2012.
 Lead researcher K Hadlandsmyth of the Iowa City VA Healthcare System believes that lower prescription rates may be the result of initiatives by the VHA, emphasizing non-opioid options to manage long-term and chronic pain.

 One commonly used therapy for chronic pain is Cognitive Behavioral Therapy (CBT), which has been proven to be effective in those facing continuous or chronic pain.
-As noted in a study by D Songer et al, “Cognitive-behavioral therapy focuses on restructuring negative, catastrophic, inappropriate thoughts
+As noted in a study by D Songer et al, “Cognitive-behavioral therapy focuses on restructuring negative, catastrophic, inappropriate thoughts a more realistic appraisal of the patient's current condition.
+When a realistic perspective regarding the past, present, and future can be gained, patients may be able to more easily deal with their pain.”

 In CBT, veterans are often given ‘homework’, which involves recognizing ‘automatic negative thoughts’ such as ‘This pain will never get better’, ‘I can do less and less’, or ‘I’ll never be able to have a normal life’.
 It is important to recognize and take action to stop these thoughts from causing further pain, anxiety, and depression.
 Thus, therapists often instruct patients to keep ‘pain journals’, in which they can track the specific thoughts and behaviors (triggers) that exacerbate pain.

 Depending on the type of pain, lifestyle changes (including nutritional change) may be recommended.
 To quell nerve-related pain, for instance, keeping blood glucose levels within one’s target range can help halt nerve degeneration.
-When it comes to physical activity, finding the right level is
+When it comes to physical activity, finding the right level is since too much or too little movement can result in greater pain.
+Medical teams should work alongside patients to set realistic goals and establish norms for appropriate rest times and intensity levels during exercise.

 Yoga, known as ‘meditation in movement’, has been found in specific studies to help reduce lower moderate to severe chronic back pain and headaches.